全国2014年4月高等教育自学考试

 You might also want to jump out of the canal bus at the Museum Quarter and start walking.
 Masterpieces by Dutch artists such as Rembrandt, Bruegel, Van Gogh and others are on display at the Van Gogh Museum, the Stedelijk Museum, Rembrandt House and the Rijks Museum.

-The city has an appreciation of its historic past.
-One poignant place to visit is the Anne Frank House on Nine Streets.
+poignant place to visit is the Anne Frank House on Nine Streets.
 It was there that the young Jewish girl wrote her famous diary during World War II.
 Visitors can view Anne’s original diary and climb behind the bookcase to the room where she and her family hid from the Nazis for two years.

 21. Amsterdam is a city ______.